-The 2022 Comprehensive Plan is organized according to elements of the City's mission statement: "Fort Worth, Texas is a city focusing on its future.
+The 2023 Comprehensive Plan is organized according to elements of the City's mission statement: "Fort Worth, Texas is a city focusing on its future.
 Together we are building strong neighborhoods, developing a sound economy, and providing a safe community."
 The mission statement's elements form four major sections in the plan:

-- Focusing on the Future A summary of major trends that serves as a basis for the Plan. - Building Strong Neighborhoods Initiatives to enhance quality of life by promoting compatible land uses and improving community services. - Developing a Sound Economy Components that enhance economic opportunity and keep our economy growing. - Providing a Safe Community Services that make Fort Worth a safe place in which to live, work, and recreate.
+- 1. Focusing on the Future A summary of major trends that serves as a basis for the Plan. - 2.
+Building Strong Neighborhoods Initiatives to enhance quality of life by promoting compatible land uses and improving community services. - 3.
+Developing a Sound Economy Components that enhance economic opportunity and keep our economy growing. - 4.
+Providing a Safe Community Services that make Fort Worth a safe place in which to live, work, and recreate. - 5.
+Tools for Implementation Identifies sources of funding, rules and regulations, financial incentives, and cooperative efforts with other governmental bodies.

-The final section of the Comprehensive Plan concentrates on tools for the implementation of the Plan.
-This section identifies sources of funding, rules and regulations, financial incentives, and cooperative efforts with other governmental bodies.
 The appendices include other plans incorporated by reference, sector land use maps and policies, and capital improvements for the 16 planning sectors, as well as supporting materials.